KoalaBR/spotlight/readme.md

 Quite a bit currently works, but some things are still missing:

-* Enhance build system to create a directory which contains all files needed to run Spotlight
-* Use Reverse Image search to suggest titles for unnamed images.
 * try to reload an accidentally deleted image (if possible)
-* Check for exif data (it looks like neither Bing nor Chromecast nor Spotlight offers those)

 # Basics